GSA/digitalgov.gov/content/resources/an-introduction-to-ato.md

 ATO stands for authorization to operate, also known as "authority to operate."
 Because there is no perfect, risk-free software system, the ATO process is aimed at minimizing and managing risk responsibility.
 This process mostly comes from the [Federal Information Security Management Act](https://security.cms.gov/learn/federal-information-security-management-act-fisma) (FISMA) legislation.
 FISMA was an effort to standardize and consolidate security review and reporting across agencies.

 You can think of this process as having five steps.
-We will go over each step in depth below in How to ATO your system.
+We will go over each step in depth below in _How to ATO your system_.

 1. To determine the **system's security impact level**, you first need to understand the risks that you are taking on.
 2. You need to have a clear understanding of your project.
 Document your software and policies with a **System Security and Privacy Plan** (SSPP).